Petreon/Flask-RestxAPI/README.md

 - generate an key with the python secrets module or anything that you want and create a key

 ## To create a database
-the sqlite database will be created in config folder with th default paramaters
+the sqlite database will be created in config folder using the default paramaters
 - $ flask shell
 - db.create_all()